 3. Enjoy Music Player

-There are plenty of options if you want to stream music on Chrome OS from Google Play Music to Spotify.
+There are plenty of options to stream music on Chrome OS from Google Play Music to Spotify.
 What if you have some local music though?
 Technically, Google Play Music can play those if you upload them.
 Enjoy Music Player, however, doesn’t require you to upload them or even be connected to the Internet.
 It plays your local music files just like you’d expect.
-The interface is sleek and modern and it covers the basic music player features you’d expect.
+The interface is sleek and modern and covers the basic music player features.
 There are playlists, for instance, and there is a built-in equalizer as well.

 Being offline is only one of the perks though but if you are connected to the internet, things get even more interesting.
-Enjoy music player lets you stream songs from Soundcloud and even your own Google Drive storage.
-You can cast media to a Chromecast if you have one and directly tweet about the song you’re listening to.
+Enjoy music player lets you stream songs from Soundcloud and even your Google Drive storage.
+You can cast media to a Chromecast and directly tweet about the song you’re listening to.

 4. VLC Media Player

 When it’s a list of must-have apps for any OS, this is one app you will and you should always find in there somewhere.
 VLC is almost as omnipresent as God himself and if you’re not yet aware of what it is and what it does you’ve not been using your computer enough.
 VLC media player lets you listen to audio files and watch video files no matter which format the files are.
-It plays everything playable and it has more features than one can count or need.
-Most people stream videos, music, and movies these days but if you’re someone who has some offline files VLC is the best way to go.
+It plays everything playable and has more features than one can count or need.
+Most people stream videos, music, and movies but if you have some offline files VLC is the best way to go.

 5. Material Neutron

 So this is not necessarily a must-have app for most people since most of you aren’t coders.
-In the odd chance that you are, Material Neutron is a code editor/text editor that works offline.
+Material Neutron is a code editor/text editor that works offline.
 You can also directly work from your Google Drive or other connected storage services.
-Features include autocompleting, tabbed editing, collapse sidebar for more space, syntax highlighting for many languages, restore open tabs, open files directly from the Chrome OS file manager, project view with full-text search and replace, sublime-compatible keymappings, including multiple cursors and selections.
+Features include autocompleting, tabbed editing, collapse sidebar for more space, syntax highlighting for many languages, restoring open tabs, opening files directly from the Chrome OS file manager, project view with full-text search and replace, sublime-compatible keymappings, including multiple cursors and selections.